ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     commit
     ```
     {: codeblock}

+    If a set command is accidentially run twice, you will receive a message *'Configuration path xxxxxxxx is not valid.
+Node exists'*.
+This can be ignored.
+To change an incorrect parameter it is necessary to first delete the node with 'delete security xxxxx xxxx xxxxx'.
+{:tip}

 2. Create the {{site.data.keyword.Bluemix_notm}} private network resource group.
 This address group defines the {{site.data.keyword.Bluemix_notm}} private networks that can access the enclosure and the networks that can be reached from the enclosure.
 Two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and the {{site.data.keyword.Bluemix_notm}} Service Network (backend/private network). [{{site.data.keyword.Bluemix_notm}} IP Ranges](https://console.bluemix.net/docs/infrastructure/hardware-firewall-dedicated/ips.html) provides the full list of IP ranges that need to be allowed.